On Chandler Bing’s Job

-In an episode in the fourth season of Friends, Monica, Rachel, Chandler, and Joey find themselves engaged in an argument: Joey and Chandler, they claim, know Monica and Rachel much better than the women know them.
+In an episode in the fourth season of Friends, Monica, Rachel, Chandler, and Joey find themselves engaged in an argument: Chandler and Joey, they claim, know Monica and Rachel much better than the women know them.
 Before long, the debate devolves into a game-show-style quiz.
 The host: Ross, who delights in the job.
 The topic: the minutiae of the friends’ lives.
-The stakes (which have become, through a series of predictably zany events, incredibly high): If the women lose the game, Monica agrees on an impulse, they will trade apartments with Chandler and Joey.
+The stakes (which have become, through a series of predictably zany events, incredibly high): If the women lose the game, they have agreed, they will trade apartments with Chandler and Joey.

 By the conclusion of the quiz’s lightning round, the women are down one point.
 With time running out and the game—and their home—on the line, Ross asks them a final question: “What is Chandler Bing’s job?”